leangjia/blender_docs/trunk/blender_docs/manual/editors/outliner.rst

 - Holding :kbd:`Ctrl` isolates the object or collection, so they are the only ones with its value set.

 Visibility (eye icon)
-   Toggles the visibility of the object in the 3D View.
+   Toggles the visibility of the object in the 3D Viewport.
 Enable Collection (checkbox)
    Exclude the collection from the view layer.
    This is not really a restriction column.
 It is shown besides the collection icon.